 This course cannot be counted in partial fulfillment of the state-mandated fifteen (15) credits of mathematics.
+Successful completion of this course will be measured by attendance and participation in daily lessons.

 Course Title: Practical Math Course Number: 4L1PM Grade(s): 12 Credits: 5 Prerequisites: Coordinator Recommendation Length: Full Year